One of the most common and sought-after metrics in market research is unaided and aided awareness.

-In the path to purchase, awareness is the first step of an often long decision-making process.
-If customers are not aware of your product or service, they obviously cannot buy it.
+This is because in a consumer's path to purchase, awareness is the first step of an often long decision-making process.
+If customers are not at least semi-familiar with your product or service, they obviously cannot buy it.

 Collecting awareness statistics will help a business make more strategic decisions.

-Surveys can help address the percentage of your customers and prospects which use a variety of marketing channels.
-In addition, surveys can also help your business source which channels customers become aware of your brand.
+Surveys can help address the percentage of your customers and prospects who use a variety of marketing channels.
+In addition, surveys can also help your business source which channels customers to become aware of your brand.

 Also, your survey can answer what percent watch television, listen to the radio, use Facebook, use Twitter, use online search, etc.

 Knowing what percent use each of these channels can help you better spend your marketing dollars in the areas where your customers spend their time.

 Unaided and aided awareness calculated together will provide a business with a total awareness figure.

 If 63% of respondents are aware of Nike unaided, and another 31% are aware of Nike aided, the total awareness of Nike is calculated to be 94%.

 💡 The Key Takeaway: Aided and unaided awareness in market research can be gathered through many different methods, one being surveys.
 More specifically, brand equity, or image and awareness surveys, will yield more actionable data that adds context to these metrics.